Cart 0

 Grade 7

-Seventh-grade students work extensively with the Rational Number System and further develop the skills necessary for understanding algebra and more advanced arithmetic concepts, including exponents.
+Seventh-grade students work extensively with the rational number system and further develop the skills necessary for understanding algebra and more advanced arithmetic concepts, including exponents.
 Continuing to build on their work with rational numbers, variables, equations, and inequalities leads to the use of algebraic expressions, modeling problems, an exploration of linear relationships and equations, and proportional relationships.
-Students’ understanding of geometry expands to include Angle Properties, Circles, Volume, and Surface Area.
+Students’ understanding of geometry expands to include angle properties, circles, volume, and surface area.
 Supporting one’s conclusions and communicating ideas clearly is threaded throughout the year.

 Grade 8: Algebra I

-This first-year algebra course covers a deeper analysis of linear equations and functions, linear inequalities of one and two variables, linear systems, polynomial operations (including factoring) and equations, rational expressions and equations, radical expressions and equations, and quadratic functions.
+This first-year algebra course covers a deeper analysis of linear equations and functions, linear inequalities in one and two variables, linear systems, polynomial operations (including factoring) and equations, rational expressions and equations, radical expressions and equations, and quadratic functions.
 Applied problem-solving is emphasized heavily throughout the course in order to promote the appreciation of mathematics as a language used to describe real-world phenomena.

 Grades 7-8: Deep Problem Solving Course